ArmanBarseghyan83/tech-blog/README.md

 The user can login or sign up to the website.
 If the user is logged in they can browse the existing blogs, create a new blog, or live a comment.

+#### Don't want to sign up, use the following credentials to browse the website?
+- Username: Arman
+- Password: password

 Go to [Thech Blog](https://techblogs-71f79cd80473.herokuapp.com/)

 ![Animation cycles through signing into the app, clicking on buttons, and updating blog posts.](./public/images/tech-blog.gif)